Copyright © 1999–2017 FastMail Pty Ltd

 Data mining and profiling

 Incoming messages are scanned for the purpose of spam detection unless you disable spam protection for your account.
 We may also scan some outgoing messages with the same software to prevent people using our service to send spam.
 Emails you report as spam are automatically analysed to help train our spam filter.
 Also, if enabled, emails reported as spam are forwarded on to some external email reporting services.
 These services aim to help monitor and reduce overall spam on the Internet.
-Currently the services we report to are Return Path and LashBack.
+Currently the services we report to are Return Path, LashBack and FraudWatch International.
 These may change in the future.
 If you don't want this, you can disable the reporting in the FastMail advanced settings.

 To make message searching fast, we build an index of your messages (this is a table, just like you would find at the back of a reference book, in which you can look up a word to quickly find the emails in which it appears).